ztn01/ViTWithConvStem/README.md

        - Configuration of training arguments such as learning rate, number of epochs, and batch size.
        - Utilizes the `Trainer` class for handling training and evaluation.
      - **Output**: Saves the trained model parameters.
-   - **Your Contribution**: I created a ViT model using the relevant code from the `transformer` library and trained it on a dataset.
+   - **Contribution**: I created a ViT model using the relevant code from the `transformer` library and trained it on a dataset.

 ### 2. **`ViTWithConvStem.ipynb`**
    - **Purpose**: Extends the Vision Transformer with a convolutional stem for initial feature extraction.